 We have a 'Surgery' within the Pre-Prep, managed by the Pre-Prep Secretary and the School Nurse.
 Children can be treated here, and isolated if required.
-All relevant protocols with regards to COVID-19 are followed stringently, including the use of PPE when in close contact with a child displaying symptoms.

 All medicines must be signed in to the Pre-Prep Secretary and administration of these medicines is managed by her.
 Only staff qualified in the administration of medicines are able to dispense medicines.
 Where the administration of medicines requires technical, medical knowledge, relevant training will be provided.
 Prescription medicines will only be administered if they have been prescribed by a doctor, dentist, nurse or pharmacist.
 Medicines containing aspirin will not be given unless prescribed by a doctor.
 Written permission must be sought from the parent / carer prior to any medication (both prescription and non-prescription) being given.
 A written record is kept of all medicines administered and the parents / carer will be informed on the same day, or as soon as reasonably practicable.